nltp-ashes/Nanosuit/README.md

 - Increases jump height by 100%, proportionally to the suit's energy level
 - Increases carrying capacity by 25kg
 - Decreases weapon recoil by a factor of 10, for as long as the suit has energy
+- Protects against fall damage, as long as the suit has energy
 - Shooting while in strength mode consumes energy
 - When low on energy, recoil goes back to normal